-During installation Acronis True Image Home 2011 provides closer integration with Windows 7.
+During installation Acronis True Image Home 2011 Netbook Edition provides closer integration with Windows 7.
 Such merging allows you to get the most out of your computer.
 The new user-friendly interface makes starting backup and recovery much faster.

-Integration adds Acronis True Image Home 2011 items to the Windows Start menu, changes the properties of the Acronis True Image Home 2011 button on the taskbar, and adds the ability to configure and perform Acronis True Image Home 2011 operations using Windows 7 Control Panel.
+Integration adds Acronis True Image Home 2011 Netbook Edition items to the Windows Start menu, changes the properties of the Acronis True Image Home 2011 Netbook Edition button on the taskbar, and adds the ability to configure and perform Acronis True Image Home 2011 Netbook Edition operations using Windows 7 Control Panel.

 The most significant changes occur in the System and Security category of Windows 7 Control Panel.
-Acronis True Image Home 2011 replaces Windows Backup in the Backup and Restore item.
-If you first installed Acronis True Image Home 2011 without performing backups, the Backup and Restore window allows you to create a backup using Acronis One-Click Backup tool.
+Acronis True Image Home 2011 Netbook Edition replaces Windows Backup in the Backup and Restore item.
+If you first installed Acronis True Image Home 2011 Netbook Edition without performing backups, the Backup and Restore window allows you to create a backup using Acronis One-Click Backup tool.

-When you have created backups, the Backup and Restore window will show the Nonstop Backup box and the box of your oldest disk or partition backup.
-You can recover the backed up data, refresh the backups, and pause/start Nonstop Backup directly from the Control Panel.
+When you have created backups, the Backup and Restore window will show the box of your oldest disk or partition backup.
+You can recover the backed up data and refresh the backups directly from the Control Panel.

 If you want to resume using Windows Backup, click Turn on Windows Backup on the left pane.
-This will remove Acronis True Image Home 2011 from the Control Panel and replace it with Windows Backup.
+This will remove Acronis True Image Home 2011 Netbook Edition from the Control Panel and replace it with Windows Backup.

-If later you decide to integrate Acronis True Image Home 2011 into Windows 7 again, click Help on the toolbar and select Integrate True Image into Windows.
+If later you decide to integrate Acronis True Image Home 2011 Netbook Edition into Windows 7 again, click Help on the toolbar and select Integrate True Image into Windows.

-Furthermore, the Start menu acquires the following Acronis True Image Home 2011 items:
+Furthermore, the Start menu acquires the following Acronis True Image Home 2011 Netbook Edition items:

-These menu items allow you to use the main program features, tools, and utilities without starting Acronis True Image Home 2011.
+These menu items allow you to use the main program features, tools, and utilities without starting Acronis True Image Home 2011 Netbook Edition.